 - Hair feels silky soft

 - Does not change your hair texture

-Unlike keratin treatments and Brazilian blowouts, the Tokyo treatment won't permanently change the structure of your hair.
+Unlike keratin treatments and Brazilian blowouts, the Tokio treatment won't permanently change the structure of your hair.
 Instead, it simply smooths, soothes, and makes your hair feel incredibly soft (and frizz free, too).
 "The Tokio treatment is excellent for colored, permed, and straightened hair as it will repair any damage from these stressors," explains Mallett.